 Sorell Local Provisions Schedule (LPS)

-Following approval by the Tasmanian Planning Commission of the Draft Sorell Local Provisions Schedule (LPS), the Tasmanian Planning Scheme – Sorell took effect on 21 December 2022.
+Following approval by the Tasmanian Planning Commission (TPC) of the Draft Sorell Local Provisions Schedule (LPS), the Tasmanian Planning Scheme – Sorell took effect on 21 December 2022.

-Please also refer to the Strategic Planning section of this website
+- the Strategic Planning section of this website

 The State Planning Provisions include the administrative, zone and code provisions and the requirements for Local Provision Schedules that are to apply in the Tasmanian Planning Scheme.
 Although the State Planning Provisions came into effect on 2 March 2017 as part of the Tasmanian Planning Scheme, they will have no practical effect until a local provision schedule is in effect in a municipal area ie. it is the responsibility of Council to develop this.